square/leakcanary/README.md

 }
 ```

-**You're good to go!** LeakCanary will automatically show a notification when an activity memory leak is detected in your debug build.
+**You're good to go!** LeakCanary will automatically show a notification when an activity or support fragment memory leak is detected in your debug build.

 **What's next?** You could watch a [live investigation](https://www.youtube.com/watch?v=KwArTJHLq5g) then [customize LeakCanary](https://github.com/square/leakcanary/wiki/Customizing-LeakCanary) to your needs.